HISTORY, TRADITIONS & ANCIENT RUINS OF VERACRUZ, MEXICO

 Tour Price Includes

-Airport pickup in Veracruz, all ground transportation, all entrance fees, local bilingual guide, tours per itinerary, 6 nights of hotel lodgings, all taxes, purified drinking water each day, 5 breakfasts, 5 lunches, 1 dinner.
+Airport pickup in Veracruz, all ground transportation, local host guide, activities per itinerary including all entrance fees, 6 nights of hotel lodgings, all taxes, purified drinking water each day, 5 breakfasts, 5 lunches, 1 dinner

 Tour Price Does Not Include

-Airfare, meals not listed above, alcoholic drinks, transfer to airport on last day, trip travel/medical insurance, and guide tips
+Airfare, meals not listed above, alcoholic drinks, transfer to airport on last day, trip travel/medical insurance, tips for your tour guides and any other helpful people

 Suggested Minimum Age: 10 years